sindhuja3206/coursera-front-end-js/README.md

 bower install angular-mocks -S
 ```

-To use Chromium to run Karma tests run the following command:
+To use Chromium to run tests type the following command:

 ```
 export CHROME_BIN=/usr/bin/chromium-browser